hellej/HelPop/README.md

 Running the integration tests: `npm run cypress:open`

 ## Interactive web mapping with Mapbox GL & React
 This project also serves as a proof of concept of an interactive web mapping solution utilizing Mapbox GL and React.
 React framework (/library) facilitates building single page web applications (SPAs) with highly organized codebase.
 Hence, building an interactive web map application as React SPA enables structuring map components (e.g. layers, data, styles, map zoom, map tilt) in more modularized manner.
-Moreover, using redux store in an application such as this further clarifies the division between styles, data and logic of the mapping components.
+Moreover, using redux store in an application such as this further clarifies the division between styles, data and logic of the mapping features.

 **Mapping features of the application apply the following concepts:**
 * Map layers (components) are children of the map component in the App.js